CBOECboe Global Markets, Inc.

 Since it joined the list

-That's 1.5 percentage points deeper than the day it joined.
+It has clawed back 12.4 percentage points off that level.
 It bottomed 37.6% below that high along the way.

 Decline from the 52-week high as it stood on 2026-06-17 (fixed anchor) → today.
 Split-adjusted, Alpaca.
 Observed history, not a forecast.